MaximeCarriere/Coronavirus/README.md

 Thus, the immunity parameter in the SIR model cannot be applied for the Covid-19.
 In our modification this parameter is, therefore, set to 0.
 The recovered rate is now governed by the probability of surviving the virus.
 This might change in future update.

 The death rate for the Covid-19 differs according to age, gender and underlying disorders.
 Previous research showed that it could reach 12% in infection site [4], but the death rate based on actual data is around 7% [5].
+However, this number might also vary depending of the strength of the health care system.
+For example in France the death rate in only of 2%.

 Moreover, the duration of hospitalisation or quarantine before a full recovery varies with the severity of the symptoms.
 According to expert sources, the mean time is around 14 days.